jhpyle/docassemble/_docs/background.md

 `background_action()` function will always return a response right away.
-This means that when your interview starts a time-consuming background task, the server will immediately present the user with a new screen instead of making the user wait for the screen to load.
+This means that when your interview starts a time-consuming background task, the server will immediately present the user with a new screen instead of making the user wait.
 The `bg_task` [action] will run in the background, independently of whatever goes on between the user and the interview.
 It will continue running even if the user exits the browser.

 The `bg_task` [action] runs in much the same way as an [action] invoked by the user clicking on a hyperlink generated by [`url_action()`].
-(The parameters to `background_action()` will be familiar if you have ever used [`url_action()`].)
+(The parameters to `background_action()` will be familiar to you if you have ever used [`url_action()`].)

 {% highlight yaml %}
 ---